Cindy Cavanagh was introduced as Kalamazoo College's head volleyball coach on June 7. She began on July 1.

 Cindy graduated from Carthage in 2012 with a bachelor's degree in exercise sport science (health minor).
 She earned her master's degree in higher education leadership studies (sports leadership) at Carthage in 2014.
 As a player, Cindy helped the Lady Reds win three conference championships, four conference tournament championships, along with a regional championship and national semifinal appearance her senior year.
 She earned all-conference honors twice and was named to the regional and national all-tournament teams as a senior.
 In addition to volleyball, Cindy was a four-time all-conference honoree in track and field.

-Cavanagh takes over a program run the past 35 years by Jeanne Hess, who is retiring this summer.
+Cavanagh took over a program run the past 35 years by Jeanne Hess who retired in 2019.